About General Settings

 Workspace email

 Workspace email can be used as the message short code TRAINING PROVIDER EMAIL in System Messages.
+However, you would need to be provided DNS records in order to change the sender address for your system message.
+Read mot about how to receive these DNS keys here.

 Phone number